 Glulam was used on this Prairie Wood Design award-winning project to blend structural wood design with thriving neighbourhoods along this important transportation route.

-Glulam was the preferred choice for the first net-zero commercial building in Alberta, meeting stringent building challenges, while providing a beautiful interior look.
+Glulam was the preferred choice for the first net-zero commercial building in Alberta, meeting stringent building challenges while providing a beautiful interior look.
 Nearly all the scraps created during construction were reused at different places in the project.

+A neighbourhood-focused, multi-use building containing local businesses in a shared, collaborative space.
 The second floor features an innovative Glulam beam and concrete composite system that was mechanically engineered into a cohesive structural unit.

 Glulam was the natural choice for construction of this vibrant Forestry Centre.
 Showcasing the large variety of wood products available in Saskatchewan, this was the first LEED® Gold certified building in the province.

 This facility reinforces ABSA's progressive attitude and environmental consciousness, making it the perfect home for the organization's administration and inspectors.